tslocke/hobocookbook/manual/dryml-guide.markdown

 You can read `merge-params` as: take any "extra" parameters passed to `<linked-card>` and forward them all to `<card>`.
 By "extra" parameters, we mean any that are not declared as parameters (via the `param` attribute) inside the definition of `<linked-card>`.

-There are two local variables available inside the tag definition that mirror the `attributes` and `all_attributes` variables described previously. `parameters` is a hash containing all the "extra" parameters (those that do not match a declared parameter name), and `all_parameters` that contains all the parameters.
+There are two local variables inside the tag definition that mirror the `attributes` and `all_attributes` variables described previously:
+- `parameters` a hash containing all the "extra" parameters (those that do not match a declared parameter name)
+- `all_parameters` a hash containing all the parameters passed to the tag

 The values in these hashes are Ruby procs.
-One common use of `all_parameters`, is if you want to test if a certain parameter was passed or not:
+One common use of `all_parameters` is to test if a certain parameter was passed or not:

     <if test="&all_parameters[:body]">
 {.dryml}